FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-19-What-Is-A-VPN?.md

 Your local IP is used to differentiate devices on a LAN.
 This is to ensure that the right device gets the appropriate information you request, and not any other device.
 This also makes it A LOT easier to communicate with other devices on your LAN.
 For example, if you have a wireless printer, both the printer and your device need to know each other's local IP in order to complete a print job.
 No WAN/internet forwarding is necessary.

 Your public IP is where things get a little tricky.
 Believe it or not, your LAN (in most cases) only has one public IP that all your devices use to communicate out to the internet.
 Yes, you read that right.
 So that means your phone, laptop, tablet, etc. are all indentified on the public internet with the same IP.
 The entire process for this is called NAT(Network Address translation), and it's the reason why you're able to connect to the internet on your LAN.
 This is handled by your router, and therefore largely abstracted from the user.
-If definitely recommend looking up how NAT works on a more technical level, if you're interested.
+Your ISP (Comcast, AT&T, etc.) will asign your router a public IP that is owned by them.
+I highly recommend looking up how NAT works on a more technical level, if you're interested.

+So now that we've introduced what an IP address is, we can